P1X3L/grunt-wording/README.md

 # grunt-wording

-> The best Grunt plugin ever.
+> A grunt plugin to help you auto generate wordings in your application.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`